All American: Homecoming

-All American: Homecoming is an American sports drama television series created by Nkechi Okoro Carroll that premiered on The CW on February 21, 2022.
-It is a spin-off of All American.
-In May 2022, the series was renewed for a second season which premiered on October 10, 2022.
-In June 2023, the series was renewed for a third season which premiered on July 8, 2024.
-In June 2024, the series was canceled after three seasons, with its final episode airing on September 30, 2024.
+All American: Homecoming is an American sports drama television series, spin-off of All American, created by Nkechi Okoro Carroll which premiered on The CW on February 21, 2022 and features an ensemble cast starring Geffri Maya in the lead role as well as Peyton Alex Smith, Kelly Jenrette, Cory Hardrict, Sylvester Powell, Camille Hyde, Mitchell Edwards, Netta Walker, Rhoyle Ivy King and Martin Bobb-Semple.

+The series is set on the backdrop of the HBCU experience and follows a group of young adults as they navigate their college years.

+In June 2024, the series was canceled ahead of its third season premiere and concluded on September 30, 2024, after 41 episodes spanning three seasons.

 Plot

-In this spin-off from All American, Simone Hicks leaves behind her boyfriend Jordan in Los Angeles and attends Bringston University, a historically black college in Atlanta, Georgia where she decides to pursue her dreams of being a pro tennis player.
+In this All American spin-off, Simone Hicks leaves behind her boyfriend Jordan in Los Angeles and attends Bringston University, a historically Black college in Atlanta where she decides to pursue her dreams of being a pro tennis player.
 Also attending the school is Damon Sims, a fellow freshman who is navigating the college scene to pursue his dream of playing baseball for the university after rejecting an MLB draft to continue to play baseball for Bringston under the guidance of his coach, Marcus Turner.
 Also included is Amara Patterson, Simone's aunt, who teaches journalism at Bringston.